 7 Methods to Prevent Grass from Growing Over Edging

-Try the methods below to keep grass from growing over edging.
+Try the methods below to keep grass out of a garden or growing over edging

 Choose the Right Garden Border